 Free Baby Stuff: Free pharmacist consultation, nutrition, and vitamin supplements during pregnancy

 Sobeys believes that healthy mothers are imperative for a healthy baby, so their gift starts from pregnancy.
 You just have to drive down to the nearest Sobeys pharmacy to be enrolled in the program.
 It’s also available for mothers that are trying for a baby.
 A year’s worth of vitamin supplements, information, support, and free consultations they provide can help you plan your baby’s budget even more accurately.
-Programs like these are especially beneficial for first-time mothers.
+Programs like these are especially beneficial for first-time mothers and fathers.

 2. The Baby Box Co.